sttk/fav-type.to-date/README.md

 #### <u>toDate\['Y-M-D H:m:s'\](value) : Date</u>

-Convert a date-time format string separated by hyphens and colons to a data object.
+Converts a date-time format string separated by hyphens and colons to a data object.

 ##### Parameter: